 The Australian Government’s aviation security regulations restrict you from carrying certain items on you or in your carry-on bag through security screening and onto an aircraft.

-The Australian Government determines which items are not permitted in carry-on baggage for security and safety reasons.
-These items are called prohibited items.
-Prohibited items include sporting goods, kitchen utensils, tools, and other things with sharp edges or points capable of injuring someone.
-If you are not sure whether an item is prohibited or not, check with your airline, pack it in your checked baggage or leave it at home.
+The Australian Government determines what items are not permitted in carry-on baggage for security and safety reasons.
+These are called prohibited items and include sporting goods, kitchen utensils, tools, and other items with sharp edges or points capable of injuring someone.
+If you are not sure whether an item is prohibited, check with your airline, pack it in your checked baggage or leave it at home.

 You are required to surrender any prohibited items you are carrying before boarding your flight.
 Airports and airlines are under no obligation to store or return any surrendered prohibited items.
 Surrendered prohibited items will be disposed.

-There are also a range of items which are generally not permitted on board an aircraft because they are considered a dangerous good.
-Dangerous goods are not allowed anywhere on the aircraft because they may be explosive, flammable, magnetic, caustic and generally too dangerous to be taken on the aircraft.
-To find out more about dangerous goods visit the Australian Civil Aviation Safety Authority.
+There are also a range of items which are generally not permitted onboard an aircraft because they are considered a dangerous good.
+Dangerous goods are not allowed anywhere on the aircraft because they may be explosive, flammable, magnetic, caustic or generally too dangerous to be taken on the aircraft.
+To find out more about dangerous goods, visit the Australian Civil Aviation Safety Authority.

 Liquids, Aerosols and Gels (LAGs) restrictions for international flights

-Although there are restrictions in place, some exemptions apply for medicines/medical products and baby products.
-Visit the Australian Government’s TravelSecure website for further information about LAG restrictions and LAG exemptions.
+Certain exemptions apply for medicines, medical products, medical devices and baby products that you may need during the flight.
+The Australian Government’s TravelSECURE website provides further information about LAG restrictions and LAG exemptions.